cooperative-computing-lab/cctools/doc/manuals/taskvine/index.md

 All tasks done.
 ```

 Congratulations!
 You have now run a simple manager application that runs tasks on one local worker.
-If you learn best from examples, then take a look and
-test out the following example applications:
+To scale up simply requires running more workers on a cluster or cloud facility.

+## Example Applications

+The following examples show more complex applications and various features of TaskVine:

 - [BLAST Example](example-blast.md)
 - [Gutenberg Example](example-gutenberg.md)
 - [Mosaic Example](example-mosaic.md)
 - [Gradient Descent Example](example-gradient-descent.md)

-Or read on to learn how to build more complex applications and run large numbers of workers at scale.
+Read on to learn how to build applications from scratch and run large numbers of workers at scale.

 ## Writing a TaskVine Application